How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 Main causes and development factors

-Unfortunately, in most cases, risk factors and causes of fracture are very closely intertwined, which creates certain difficulties in disease prevention.
+Unfortunately, in most cases, risk factors and causes of fracture are very closely intertwined, which creates certain difficulties in preventing the disease.

-Depending on the ability of a person to influence the situation, risk factors are divided into modifiable, which can be corrected, and non-modifiable.
+Depending on a person’s ability to influence the situation, risk factors are divided into modifiable, which can be corrected, and non-modifiable.

-In most cases, the impact of adverse factors can be minimized if you carefully control your lifestyle.
-Rejection of bad habits, sports training And proper nutrition can significantly reduce the risk of fracture.
+In most cases, the impact of adverse factors can be minimized by carefully monitoring your lifestyle.
+Quitting bad habits sports training And proper nutrition can significantly reduce the risk of fracture.

 Risk factors - table